 Click for more information on how much to budget for your wedding flowers including the biggest budgeting mistakes and a sample wedding flower invoice.

 - Personality!
 You have to hang out with this person all day so you better like them!
 More than that you need to be comfortable around them.
-This is number.
+This is number 1.

 - Style.
 Are they shooting really bright, airy images?
 Is everything dark and moody?
 Or do the colours look true to life?
 If you are excited about your colour palette of juicy pinks and oranges, know that a moody photographer will likely produce images that look more like dusty rose and burnt terracotta.
-That same bright palette will read as muted pastels if shot by a light and airy photographer.
+That same bright palette will read as much softer, possibly leaning toward pastels if shot by a light and airy photographer.
 Keep this in mind while choosing both your photographer and your colour palette!